juju/docs/src/en/actions.md

 Title: Juju actions

 # Juju Actions

 Juju charms can describe *actions* that users can take on deployed applications.

-Actions are scripts that can be triggered on a unit via the CLI or the [Juju GUI](controllers-gui.html).
+Actions are scripts that can be triggered on a unit via the command line or the [Juju GUI](controllers-gui.html).
 Parameters for an action are passed as a map, either defined in a YAML file or given through the UI, and are validated against the schema defined in actions.yaml.
 See [Actions for the charm author](authors-charm-actions.html) for more information.

 The following commands are specified for dealing with actions:

 `juju actions` - alias for list-actions
-`juju list actions` - list actions defined for a service
-`juju run-action` - queue an action for execution
-`juju show-action-output` - show output of an action by ID
-`juju show-action-status` - show status of all actions filtered by optional ID
+`juju list actions` - list actions defined for a service `juju run-action` - queue an action for execution `juju show-action-output` - show output of an action by ID `juju show-action-status` - show status of all actions filtered by optional ID

 ## Action commands

 ### `juju list-actions`

 List the actions defined for a service.

 For example, with the 'git' charm deployed, you can see which actions it supports with the following command: